Updated on: 11/6/2019

-After an accident, people have always turned to their own community for help.
+After a car accident, people with mounting medical bills and other related costs often turn to their own community for help.
 Crowdfunding sites like GoFundMe, IndieGoGo, and Giveforward have made it even easier for injured victims and their families to ask for and receive help from their friends and family.
 But these sites have a dark side: there’s rarely any way to verify that the person receiving the money that donors offer is who they say they are.
 Scammers are taking advantage of that security flaw.

 A Seattle woman named Bri was seriously injured in South Africa when she crashed into a concrete wall while paragliding.
 Her medical bills were staggering; it cost $150,000 just to medivac her to Seattle for treatment.
 Her family created a GoFundMe page to help with the bills, which has managed to raise over $50,000.